 - Top with: more apple bits, ChocZero maple syrup

-- Melt your butter in your sauce pan, then add the apple and zucchini with 1 tbsp of Swerve.
-Cook until softened, about 3-5 minutes, then turn off the heat, and add 1/2 tsp apple pie spice.
+- Melt your butter in your sauce pan, then add the apple and zucchini with 1 tablespoon of Swerve.
+Cook until softened, about 3-5 minutes, then turn off the heat, and add ½ teaspoon apple pie spice.
 Remove from the pan, and set aside.